sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 ```

 For example, let's say that you wanted to create a function called `rentPrice()` that you can use to calculate the cost
 of renting a venue depending on the days chosen.
-You can use an object expression to keep properties containing information
+You can use an object expression to hold properties containing information
 about the rates on different days:

 ```kotlin